 In addition to writing a “college survival” column, also called “The Brandon Show”, that was syndicated to over 800 college newspapers, my CBS job consisted of sitting around my Potsdam apartment and making hundreds of stories I didn’t write more SEO friendly.

 It was the perfect job because I barely had coworkers and I could watch all the superheroine-themed porn I wanted.

 The syndicated TV show?
 It got me a production credit in IMDB, and I got them into forty-million homes across America on ABC using viral marketing tactics.
 I guess that TV show came out ahead on that deal, huh?

-I had thoughts about law school, but I flunked my LSAT.
+But then I flunked my LSAT.
 Wait.
 Flunk is too weak of a word.
 I bombed my LSAT so hard the walls shook in the scoring center and three law school admissions officers committed suicide in protest.

 We moved into 1066 Washington Avenue, Apartment 4, in Albany, New York.
 We didn’t stick around Albany for long though.
 I wound up blogging for the Albany Times Union for a couple of years and working as a substitute teacher in William Hackett Middle School.
-She was also a sub, and while both schools were challenging, the one she had was nightmarish, so we left the city.
+She was also a sub, and while both schools were challenging, the one she worked at was nightmarish, so we left the city.

 Homeless Santa Strikes!

 After leaving UAlbany in early 2009, my ex-wife and I traveled across America to promote the early detection and prevention of breast cancer for a small not-for-profit.
 It was around this time that Twitter placed me on their Suggested User List between February of 2009 and August of 2009.